jatin9909/Medicine-Recommendation-Web-App/README.md

 This web App gives recommendation on Medicine.
 This Web App is uniquely designed for Chemist shops.

 1. Suppose you are medical shopkeeper and people comes to your shop for purchase a medicine.
-Then you can check throw this web app whether the medicine is available in your stock or not (from excel file).
+Then you can check through this web app whether the medicine is available in your stock or not (from excel file).

-2. This web App can check the Cost, Prescription, side effects and substitution of the medicine as well if the asked medicine is not present in your stock.
+2. This web App can check the Cost, Prescription, side effects and substitution of the asked medicine as well.

 3. The medicine name should be from the csv sheet only.